 Weight Loss Surgery Frequently Asked Questions

-Brigham Health experts provide answers to commonly asked questions regarding weight loss surgery.
+Brigham and Women's experts provide answers to commonly asked questions regarding weight loss surgery.

 Weight loss surgery is one of the most successful ways to achieve long-lasting and meaningful weight loss, especially for those who have struggled with their weight for many years.
 After surgery, many people see improvements in health concerns, such as type 2 diabetes and sleep problems.
 Additionally, research tells us that fewer than 5% of the population can maintain weight loss over time through dieting.
 While any efforts to eat healthy food and increase activity are welcomed, the genetics and lifestyles of individuals with obesity make it very difficult to lose weight.

 Patients may be asked to lose some weight before their surgery and your surgeon will work with you towards a realistic goal.
 The purpose of losing some weight is to help create a safer surgery.

 We want patients to follow-up for life!
 We also have support groups and a private Facebook page.
 It’s a great way for our patients to support and motivate one another.